Mohamed Aboutrika: 2008 African Footballer of the Year nomination

 Mohamed Aboutrika (Al Ahly, Egypt), Emmanuel Adebayor (Arsenal, Togo), Amr Zaki (Wigan Athletic, Egypt), Didier Drogba (Chelsea F.C., Ivory Coast) and Michael Essien (Chelsea F.C., Ghana) make up the shortlist for the Glo-CAF African Footballer of the Year across the world.

 The Confederation of African Football (CAF) on Wednesday in Lagos, Nigeria, announced the final shortlist of categories for the Glo-CAF Awards 2008.
 The final three for the title was decided following votes from the head coaches of the 53 national associations affiliated to CAF.

-For the topmost honour, Glo-CAF Player of the Year across the world, the contenders are Emmanuel Adebayor (Arsenal and Togo), Michael Essien (Chelsea and Ghana) and Mohamed Aboutrika (Al Ahly and Egypt).
+For the top honor, the CAF Player of the Year award, the nominees were Emmanuel Adebayor (Arsenal and Togo), Michael Essien (Chelsea and Ghana), and Mohamed Aboutrika (Al Ahly and Egypt).

 The shortlist for the Glo-CAF Best Player on the Continent are Mohamed Aboutrika (Al Ahly, Egypt), Ahmed Hassan (Al Ahly, Egypt), Flavio Amado (Al Ahly, Angola).

 The winner of the two categories will be announced at the awards gala on 10 February, in Lagos, Nigeria.